rd-switchboard/Inference/README.md

 ```

 We also recommend to combine all programs into some batch process so they would be called one by one.
 A shell script will be most siutable for that.
 A sample of such shell script is provided in the Scripts folder

+#### Execution Order

+Some tasks must be executed in a specyfed order.
+We recommend to run all import applicatios first, then run search application, linking applications and export application.

+Suggested run order will be:

+* import_institutions : To import predefined institutions nodes
+* import_patterns: To import predefined search patterns
+* import_arc: To import ARC grants
+* import_nhmrc: To import NHMRC grants
+* import_ands: To import ANDS records
+* import_dryad: To import Dryad records
+* import_cern: To import CERN records
+* import_orcid: To import ORCID records
+* import_dara: To import DaRa records
+* import_openaire: To import DLI records
+* import_crossref: To search and import crossref records
+* google_search: To search ANDS grant titles in Google
+* link_nodes: To link all existing nodes by DOI, ORCID ID, etc
+* link_web_researchers: To link nodes with Web:Researcher nodes
+* copy_harmonyzed: To copy harmonyzed data into Nexus Neo4j
+* delete_nodes: To delete orpant nodes from Nexus Neo4j
+* test_connections : To test Nexus Neo4j existing connections numbers
+* export_graph_json: To export final graphs
+* export_keys: To export existing keys

+Please be aware, what all this programs will require an explict access to the Neo4j database, therefore no two programs can run at the same time on the same database.
+The google_search software will only be able to process 10000 requests per day due to Google CSE limitations.
+The google_search is the only program who will access Neo4j in a read-only mode and will not make any changed in the Neo4j database, storing all found information into a Cache instead.
+Therefore google_search can use a copy of the Neo4j database and run as soon as you have imported data sources, selected for a Google Search.
+That will allow you to build the rest of the database while Google Search will be executed and save a dicent ammount of time.